KIMB-technologies/Radio-API/README.md

 3. Done
 	- Start the radio and open `Internet Radio`
 	- There should be a list with three items `Radio, Podcasts, (Streams)` and a GUI-Code.
-	- Use the gui to define the list of stations and podcasts.
+	- Use the GUI to define the list of stations and podcasts.
 It can be accessed with a browser at `CONF_DOMAIN/gui`.
-	- You will need the Code shown by the radio to log into the gui.
+	- You will need the code shown by the radio to log into the GUI.
 	- Each connected radio has is own list of radio stations and podcasts, the *own streams* are global.

 > The API can be placed outside of the local network as well as inside.

 ### Platforms
 The [Docker Image](https://hub.docker.com/r/kimbtechnologies/radio_api) of *Radio-API* is available for `linux/amd64`, `linux/arm/v6`, `linux/arm/v7`, `linux/arm64/v8`, and `linux/arm64` and thus also for, e.g., Raspberry Pis.
-The image of [Radio DNS](https://hub.docker.com/r/kimbtechnologies/radio_api) is available for `linux/amd64`, `linux/arm/v7`, `linux/arm64/v8`, and `linux/arm64`.
+The image of [Radio DNS](https://hub.docker.com/r/kimbtechnologies/radio_dns) is available for `linux/amd64`, `linux/arm/v7`, `linux/arm64/v8`, and `linux/arm64`.

 ### Troubleshooting
 - A log file of (unknown) request received by the Radio-API is created at `./data/log.txt`.